ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     }
     ```

-    This code checks if the **adtInstanceUrl** environment variable has been set - if not, the error is logged and the function exits.
+    This code checks if the **adtInstanceUrl** variable has been set - if not, the error is logged and the function exits.
 This demonstrates the value of logging to capture the fact that the function has been incorrectly configured.

-1. To ensure any exceptions are logged, locate the `// INSERT try/catch block below here` and insert the following code below it:
+1. To ensure any exceptions are logged, a `try..catch` loop is used:

     ```csharp
     try
     {
-        // INSERT authentication code below here

-        // INSERT event processing code below here
+        // ... main body of code
     }
     catch (Exception e)
     {